essaysforabetterlife/essays/content/post/i-remember-a-time.md

 discern nothing<br>

 A simple existence<br>
-that looked no further than what what seen<br>
+that looked no further than what was seen<br>

 Child-like wonder<br>
 The fall from grace<br>